2019 Integrated Report

-We encourage sustainable value creation for our employees through an established performance management system and individual development plans and the design of our compensation and benefits package.
+We encourage sustainable value creation for our employees through an established performance management system, a comprehensive individual development plan, and a competitive compensation and benefits package.
 We highlight the need for regular discussion between the managers and employees on career and individual development.

-Our compensation programs is guided by principles that enable us to achieve our primary reward objectives, which are: to keep rewards competitive in the relevant markets; to align rewards with the individual, team performance and company’s performance; to send the right message; and to deliver the appropriate total value.
+Our compensation and benefits programs are guided by principles that enable us to achieve our primary reward objectives, which are: (1) to keep rewards competitive in the relevant markets; (2) to align rewards with the individual, team performance, and company’s performance; (3) to send the right message; and (4) to deliver the appropriate total value.

-We seek to maintain good management-employee relations to promote industrial harmony in the workplace, which is characterized by continuous communication and dialogue, good faith and transparency, and fairness and cooperation.
+We seek to maintain good management-employee relations to promote industrial harmony in the workplace.
+This is characterized by continuous communication and dialogue, good faith and transparency, and fairness and cooperation.
 A labor-relations policy is found in our Policy Manual, and there are provisions for the creation of labor-management councils in all our collective bargaining agreements (CBAs).

 Occupational Health and Safety

-We seek to promote positive safety culture across the organization.
+We seek to promote a positive safety culture across the organization.
 Our new Corporate Health and Safety Policy provides for a safe and healthy working environment for all employees, contractors, and various stakeholders.
-Our Health and Safety Center of Excellence translates the policy into health and safety strategies, programs, and standards for uniform and consistent information and application across all units of EDC.
+Our Health and Safety Center of Excellence translates the policy into health and safety strategies, programs, and standards for uniform and consistent information and application across all our project sites.

 We also comply with international guidelines and standards on labor and occupational health and safety (OHS).
 We have fleet-wide safety training with experts for employees and contractors to ensure safety management throughout operations.
-We have a Contractor Health and Safety Management Program requiring them to attend and pass the Safety Passport Training before entry and work in EDC workplaces.
+We have a Contractor Health and Safety Management Program, which requires them to attend and pass the Safety Passport Training before entry and work in EDC workplaces.
 Our third-party agreements also require compliance with the Independent Contractor Health, Safety, and Environment Requirement.

 Training and Education

 EDC trains its employees to be the best in their chosen fields of expertise.
-We believe that a highly trained and motivated employee can fortify the company’s geothermal leadership position and its reputation for global
+We believe that a highly trained and motivated employee can fortify the company’s geothermal leadership position and its reputation for global excellence.

-excellence.
-To maintain this alignment, it is our policy to support the employees’ training and education both in the Philippines and abroad and finance relevant post-graduate courses and training in specialized non-degree courses.
+To maintain this alignment, it is our policy to support the employees’ training and education, both in the Philippines and abroad, and finance relevant postgraduate courses and training in specialized non-degree courses.
 A leadership development program supports succession planning and management, and we make it a point to monitor the career development of each staff.

 Diversity and Equal Opportunity

 We believe in upholding equal opportunity in the workplace.
 Our Wage and Salary Administration Policy states that employees who demonstrate their abilities through satisfactory job performance are given preference for promotions and upgrading opportunities.

 It is also our policy to accord courteous reception to everyone seeking employment with the company.
 Employees are appraised and compensated based on their performance and not their gender.

 Supplier Assessment for Labor Practices and Impacts on Human Rights

 EDC’s commitment to protect labor and promote employee rights extends to its suppliers.
 We only deal with legal contractors that comply with labor laws and have no labor or human rights cases filed against them.
 Our contract terms and conditions stipulate that the independent contractor must strictly abide with all applicable laws pertaining to labor, employment, and contracting.

-The supplier must fulfill all its legal obligations to its personnel, such as compensation, wages and or fees and all mandatory benefits related to labor, social security, health and taxes.
-Part of the vendor’s documentary requirements for payment is the submission of an affidavit of compliance with minimum wage, and other mandatory statutory benefits of the government, such as SSS and Philhealth.
+The supplier must fulfill all its legal obligations to its personnel, such as compensation, wages or fees, and all mandatory benefits related to labor, social security, health, and taxes.
+Part of our vendor’s documentary requirements for payment is the submission of an affidavit of compliance with the minimum wage and other mandatory statutory benefits of the government, such as SSS and PhilHealth.

 Labor Practices and Human Rights Grievance Mechanisms

-Our Whistleblower Policy allows employees, customers, shareholders, as well as other stakeholders to raise and report serious concerns involving labor practices and human rights violations, including illegal and questionable activities or omissions, unethical behavior, fraud and other malpractices prior to seeking resolution outside the company without fear of harassment, retaliation, or adverse employment consequence.
+Our Whistleblower Policy allows employees, customers, shareholders, as well as other stakeholders to raise and report serious concerns involving labor practices and human rights violations, including illegal and questionable activities or omissions, unethical behavior, fraud, and other malpractices, prior to seeking resolution outside the company, without fear of harassment, retaliation, or adverse employment consequence.
 Our Whistleblower Policy laid down the procedures for whistleblowing, as well as the rights and responsibilities of the involved parties.

-Our 2018 Sustainability Report
+Our 2019 Integrated Report